majguo/azure-docs/articles/openshift/howto-integrate-elasticsearch-operator.md

 The application `<path-to-repo>/2-simple` used in the [previous guide](howto-deploy-java-openliberty-app.md) is ready to write logs to `messages.log` file, using Java Logging API `java.util.logging`.
 With the **Open Liberty Operator**, which sets JSON as console log format and includes message as one of log sources, the application logs will be parsed by Fluentd and posted to Elasticsearch cluster.

-To distribute your application logs to EFK stack, a number of Kubernetes resource YAML files need to be updated or created.
+To distribute your application logs to the EFK stack, a number of Kubernetes resource YAML files need to be updated or created.

 | File Name             | Source Path                     | Destination Path              | Operation  | Description           |
 |-----------------------|---------------------------------|-------------------------------|------------|-----------------------|
 | `openlibertyapplication.yaml` | [`<path-to-repo>/2-simple/openlibertyapplication.yaml`](https://github.com/Azure-Samples/open-liberty-on-aro/blob/master/2-simple/openlibertyapplication.yaml) | [`<path-to-repo>/3-integration/elk-logging/cluster-logging/openlibertyapplication.yaml`](https://github.com/Azure-Samples/open-liberty-on-aro/blob/master/3-integration/elk-logging/cluster-logging/openlibertyapplication.yaml) | Updated | Changed name to `javaee-cafe-elk-cluster-logging`. |

-For reference, you can find these deployment files from `<path-to-repo>/3-integration/elk-logging/cluster-logging` of your local clone.
+For reference, you can find these deployment files at `<path-to-repo>/3-integration/elk-logging/cluster-logging` in your local clone.

 Now you can deploy the sample Liberty application to the ARO 4 cluster with the following steps.